Educational Psychology

 Graduate minor in educational psychology

-The Department of Educational Psychology's graduate minor is for Master's and PhD students in another program at the University of Minnesota who are interested in a minor in educational psychology.
+The Department of Educational Psychology's graduate minor is for master's and PhD students in another program at the University of Minnesota who are interested in a minor in educational psychology.

-The Department of Educational Psychology also offers the minor in educational psychology with an emphasis in psychological foundations of education and quantitative methods in education.
+We also offer the minor in educational psychology with an emphasis in psychological foundations of education and quantitative methods in education.

 Special education minor for master's students